| Colombian

 and it's horizon, while the dot represented an imagined island or

+original home of the human race (Mallery 2:566).
 It is important to note that a symbol represents

 a general concept.
 Interpretation of rock art symbols involve deciphering